 Many Barnard women pass through our gates ready with raw materials and eager to be transformed.
 Others have the inspiration, but require the skills, resources, and mentors to achieve the things they knew they could.
-Graduates leave Barnard prepared with the confidence, experience, and knowledge to change the world.
+Graduates leave Barnard prepared with the confidence and experience they need to change the world.

 Resources dedicated to Access, Opportunity and Success are outlined below.